 Board Policy 2740, "Board Education," explicitly states, "The Board is "committed to its ongoing development as a board and to a trustee education program that includes new trustee orientation.
 To that end, the Board will engage in study sessions, provide access to reading materials, and support conference attendance and other activities that foster trustee education."
 New members of the Board attend an orientation that the Community College League of California (CCLC) presents and receive a copy of the CCLC's Trustee Handbook.
 At the local level, the chancellor and experienced Board members orient new members.
 In addition, the chancellor orients the student trustee.
 Board member orientation includes an overview of the functions and responsibilities of divisions of the District Office and of each college.
 The orientation also includes presentations on accreditation, ethics policy, and California public meeting requirements (Brown Act).
 Phase one included an overview of District board policies and procedures and the Community College League of California board orientation.
 Phase two included College orientations (Fresno City College, Reedley College, Clovis Community College, Madera Community College).
-[Additional Evidence: New Trustee Orientation Webpage, New Trustee Orientation with HR, New Trustee Orientation on Accreditation, New trustee Orientation on Finance and Admin, New Trustee Orientation Agendas]
+[Additional Evidence: New Trustee Orientation, New Trustee Orientation, New Trustee Orientation, New Trustee Orientation Accreditation, New Trustee Orientation Agendas]